 Green peas are cooked, shelled, and mashed into a puree for this dish.
 The mixture is rolled into discs and then deep-fried in oil.
 Vadas are often served for breakfast or as a snack, but they’re also used as a side dish to other dishes.

-Bada, wada, vadai, vade, bara, and wadeh are other names of the dish.
+Bada, wada, vadai, vade, bara, and wadeh are other names for the dish.

 Can You Reheat Vada?